 The very easiest thing to use, especially for the mini blocks is a commercial seed starting mix that has a very fine texture.
 Check the ingredients, you want one basically made of peat moss and vermiculite.
 These are usually ready to wet down and use right from the bag, without any sifting or mixing

 This is the recipe that Elliot Coleman gives in his book, Four Season Harvest. (p.
 99)

 4 buckets commercial peat-lite mix

 Elliot recommends mixing in the fall and storing over winter for the soil mix to 'mellow'.
 There is some evidence that some types of fertilizers should not come in contact with germinating seeds, therefore I would not recommend adding fertilizer if you are going to use the mix right away.

 Elliot Coleman is a very inspirational gardening author.
 He just makes so much sense when he explains things, like how to work smarter by getting out of the way and letting Mother Nature do more of our work for us.

 MAKING SOIL BLOCKS

-To keep this lens from getting way too long, I'm going to split it up into 'chapters'.
-After you read the rest of this page, you can go to my next lens Making Soil Blocks where I will show you step by step how to make soil blocks.
+To keep this page from getting way too long, I'm going to split it up into 'chapters'.
+After you read the rest of this page, you can go to my next article Making Soil Blocks where I will show you step by step how to make soil blocks.